 This homemade cranberry sauce will last for weeks in the refrigerator.
 Here are some of my favorite ways to use it:

-- Add a layer on your sandwiches.
-I love adding some to my grilled cheese sandwiches!
+- Add a layer to your sandwiches.
+I love adding some to my grilled cheese sandwiches.

 More Thanksgiving recipes